-- · Allowed operating system for endpoints
+- Allowed OS for endpoints

-- · Registry entries for endpoints
+- Registry entries for endpoints

-- · File in the file system on endpoints
+- File in the file system on endpoints

 See the FortiOS CLI Reference.

 EMS and endpoint profiles

 In EMS, administrators can configure an endpoint profile and apply the profile to endpoints.
 The profile defines the configuration for FortiClient software on endpoints.
 Administrators can also use the endpoint profile to install and upgrade FortiClient on endpoints.
 The profile consists of the following sections: